What we do

 WIASS Advisory Group

 The WIASS Advisory Group aims to ensure the continued development and best practice of our service in a way that best meets the needs of children and young people with SEND in Wolverhampton and their parents and carers.
-The group includes representatives from education, health, social care, parents/carers, young people, IASS and other partners.
-If you are interested in becoming a member of the group or our Young People Advisory Group please contact us.
+The group includes representatives from education, health, social care, parents/carers, IASS and other partners.
+If you are interested in becoming a member of the group please contact us.
+Read the WIASS Advisory Group annual statement.

-of respondents found the information and advice given to them was helpful
+of people found the information and advice offered to them by WIASS helpful

 98%

-of people confirmed they would be ‘extremely’ or ‘highly likely’ to recommend WIASS to others
+of people confirmed they would recommend WIASS to others